CPNV-ES-BI/BI_JAVA_AWS/doc/FOLDERS_STRUCTURE.md

   sequence diagrams.
     - `classes`: Class diagrams images and the PlantUML source files used to generate them.
     - `sequences`: Sequence diagram images and the PlantUML source files used to generate them.
-- `docker`: Files related to Docker, such as a `Dockerfile` used to build a Docker image for the project.
-    - `.dockerignore`: Lists patterns for files and directories that Docker should ignore when building an image.
-    - `Dockerfile`: Instructions for building a Docker image.
 - `src`: The source code.
 It is divided into `main` and `test` directories for production code and test code, respectively.
     - `main` : The production code.